Career advisers and teachers

 - our guide to work experience in the NHS

 - the Explore roles section which gives a detailed overview of more than 350 health roles

 - a Compare roles tool to get bite-sized information on up to three roles in health

 - our Course finder which lists undergraduate and postgraduate courses leading to clinical careers in health

-We produce a wide range of information booklets about careers in health, which can be downloaded here.
-You can also order hard copies for free to use in lessons or at careers events.
+We produce a wide range of information booklets about careers in health that can be ordered for free to use in lessons or at careers events.